 Chef Ricky's Blog - What are grits?

-Grits typically use the dent which has a little softer, starchy flavor while the flint side of the kernel has been used in Italy for polenta has a nice almost grainy texture, which adds a lot of contrast.
-Hominy is a alkali-treated kernel which can make the hominy grits cook faster.
+Grits usually come from dent corn, which has a little softer, starchy flavor.
+Polenta often comes from the flint side of the kernel and it has a nice, almost grainy texture, which adds a lot of contrast.
+They've been using that type of corn in Italy for a long, long time.

-If you want grits with a little less corn flavor try white grits.
-At Joe's we use an all natural, organic grits for our Shrimp and Grits.
-They typically take 2 to 4 hours for us to cook.
-One of the keys when making yellow grits is to sure to skim the husk once they come to a simmer.
-Don't be afraid to add some cheese and enjoy.
+If you're looking for grits with a little less corn flavor, try white grits.
+At Joe's, we use an all-natural organic grit for our shrimp and grits dish.
+They typically take 2 to 4 hours to cook.
+If you're using yellow grits, the key is to make sure you skim the husk once they come to a simmer.
+Don't be afraid to add a little cheese and enjoy.

 Got any more question about grits?
 Come on in to Joe's and ask me!
 Or send an email to [email protected].